21st

 Devi are watching the dance.

 Paintings...
-Some of the mini shrines have chambers behind them has the panels of paintings of Somaskanda.
-In one Parvati looks clear and in another Vishnu standing behind Lord Shiva looks splendid.
+Some of the mini shrines have chambers behind them that have the panels of paintings of Somaskanda.
+In one, Parvati looks clear, and in another, Vishnu, standing behind Lord Shiva, looks splendid.
 There are also outline sketches of a pair of Kinnaras and Somaskanda.
 These paintings are comparable to Ajanta and Sittannavasal, for their beauty and antiquity.

 The temple is under the control of the Archaeological Survey of India.
 The stone and statues were damaged badly due to age and were reconstructed by ASI, spoiling the original beauty of the structure and sculpture.